-Sensors will be playing an integral role in the autonomous irrigation vehicle's responsibility of traversing terrain, detecting objects, proper dispensation of water and monitoring its current battery charge.
+Sensors play an integral role in the autonomous irrigation vehicle's responsibility of traversing terrain, detecting objects, proper dispensation of water and monitoring its current battery charge.
 Each sensor was specifically chosen to cater to the given requirements of the autonomous irrigation vehicle.
-The autonomous irrigation vehicle will be outfitted with sensors that will promote its success when it is out in the field while performing its specified tasks.
-Although a few sensors have dropped from the autonomous irrigation vehicle's final design, the main sensors have stayed and will be implemented.
+The autonomous irrigation vehicle is outfitted with sensors that promote its success when it is out in the field while performing its specified tasks.
+Although a few sensors have been dropped from the autonomous irrigation vehicle's final design, the main sensors have stayed and been implemented.